 Kidnapping involves taking a person against their will and often holding them in false imprisonment.
 This crime may be done to obtain ransom money, to see a child or for many other reasons.
 A kidnapping conviction carries harsh punishments involving long prison sentences.
 If the kidnapped person was taken across state lines, it becomes a federal crime.
 Federal cases may be investigated by the FBI or other federal agencies, as well as law enforcement at the state and local levels.

-Under Ohio law, kidnapping is defined as removing a person from the place they are found by force, threat or deception for the purposes of ransom or hostage, to terrorize or inflict serious physical harm, or to engage in sexual activity.
+Under Ohio law, kidnapping is defined as removing a person from the place they are found by force, threat or deception for the purposes of ransom or hostage, to terrorize or inflict serious physical harm, or to engage in sexual activity (Chapter 2905: KIDNAPPING AND EXTORTION).
 It is charged as a felony in the first degree unless the offender releases the victim unharmed which is a felony in the second degree.
 Because of the dire penalties connected with a conviction of kidnapping, it is imperative that you have our firm handling your case as early as possible to help construct an effective defense.

 If you or someone you know is facing a criminal investigation or formal charges of kidnapping in Delaware or in the surrounding areas of central Ohio, you will need to retain the services of a highly qualified attorney who focuses on criminal defense.
 Our attorneys will begin working on your case immediately, and they will fight to reduce the consequences that you face.
-Call our office now at 740-513-4830 or send us a message to schedule your free consultation.
+Call our office now at (740) 513-4830 or send us a message to schedule an appointment.
 Se habla español.